ELELAB/Moonlight2_case_studies/README.md

 cd Moonlight2_DMA_basal_like
 ```

-2. copy or link the CSScape-somatic files in the main repository directory
+2. copy or link the CScape-somatic files in the main repository directory
 (the following example creates symbolic links - you will need to customize your
 paths depending on the location of your folder):